chriswendt/ietf/draft-wendt-modern-drip.md

 #### 5.2 Authorization

-All nodes MUST digitally sign the APIs by adding a JSON Web Token (JWT) value in the Authorization request-header field.
-The creation and verification of the JWT could be based on shared key or public/private key cryptography.
-The claims set MUST contain atleast the "iss", "iat" claims.
-The "iss" claim MUST contain unique ID of the node that initiated the request.
-The "iat" claim identifies the time at which the JWT was issued.
+All nodes MUST validate their authority to consume the HTTP APIs of a peer node by adding a JSON Web Token (JWT) value [RFC7519] in the Authorization request-header field.

+The creation and verification of the JWT should be based on a X.509 based digital signature.
+For most distributed registry scenerios where the owner of a node may not have a direct relationship with another node owner, a PKI based certificate approach is highly suggested.
+For protection against replay attacks, the claim set SHOULD contain an "iat" claim and the signature should be verified to be signed by the expected owner of the peer node.
+The "iat" claim identifies the time at which the JWT was issued and can be used to validate when the time of the transaction occurred.

+#### 5.3 Payload validation

+In addition to the DRiP level protocol protection, it is highly suggested to sign and validate part or all of the JSON update payloads to the originator of the update.
+DRiP does not define anything regarding the contents of the payload, so this document does not address this in any way.

 #### 6. Acknowledgements